 A disability income rider offers the added security of a guaranteed income should a permanent disability keep an individual from working and earning an income.

-This rider prevents the lapse of the life insurance policy so the insured can continue to enjoy the benefits of the cash value and dividends to supplement his income.
+This rider prevents the lapse of the life insurance policy so the insured can continue to enjoy the benefits of the cash value and dividends to supplement their income.

-In reality, attaching the disability income rider to one’s standard life insurance policy is a small price to pay to ensure financial security and peace of mind for one’s family members.
+In reality, attaching the disability income rider to your standard life insurance policy is a small price to pay to ensure financial security and peace of mind for your family members.